JoaoPedroBelo/bmw-wallbox-ha/custom_components/bmw_wallbox/docs/ENERGY_SENSORS.md

 **Solution:**
 - Detection threshold is 0.1 kWh to avoid false positives
-- Check coordinator logs for "New session detected" messages
+- Check logs for "New session detected" messages
-- Monitor `sensor.bmw_wallbox_energy_session` for drops

 ---